 Unchecked data transformation also leads to HTML injection vulnerabilities when the app doesn’t normalize data consistently upon input or encode it properly for output.
 For example, %22 is a perfectly safe encoding for an href value.
 But if the %22 is decoded and the href’s value created with string concatenation, then it’s a short step to busting the app’s HTML.
 Normalization needs to be done carefully.

 TOCTOU problems are usually discussed in terms of file system race conditions, but there’s no reason to limit the concept to file states.
 Reading source code can be as difficult as decoding Cocteau Twins lyrics.
 But you should still review your app for important state changes or data transformations and consider whether security controls are sufficient against attacks like input validation bypass, replay, or repudiation:

 - What happens between a security check and a state change?

 - How long does the resource live?
-Is it checked throughout its lifetime, or only on first use?
+Is it checked before each use or only on first use?

 - When is data considered tainted?

 - When is it considered safe?

 - When is it encoded?

 January was named after the Roman god Janus.
 As you look ahead to the new year, consider looking back at your code for the boundaries where a TOCTOU demon might be lurking.